 How to get rid of acne

 The basic principle is to cleanse the skin well so that unwanted bacteria don’t have the chance to cause inflammation.
 Cleanse your face twice a day, in the morning and evening.
 Use good acne micellar water or an acne cleansing gel.
-Don’t forget to pick ones without alcohol as they irritate and dry out the skin.
+Don’t forget to pick ones without alcohol, as they irritate and dry out the skin.
 Dry skin tends to produce more sebum.
-Next, you should moisturize your skin after cleansing.
+Next, you should moisturise your skin after cleansing.
 Use an acne ointment or cream to help pimples heal faster and prevent new ones from forming.
 Last but not least, a topical acne treatment that speeds up the healing process should always be applied overnight to the pimple.
 Effective OTC treatments include benzoyl peroxide, salicylic acid, and retinol.
 Once a week, you can use either a peel to remove dead skin cells or a deep-acting acne face mask to cleanse and dull the skin.
 Scar removal tape is a convenient and non-invasive way to reduce the visibility of scars.
 It works by continuously compressing and supporting the skin to promote healing and enhance its texture.

 Medical acne treatment